Genetic linkage: Recombination frequency

 Their experiment revealed linkage between the P and L alleles and the p and l alleles.
 The frequency of P occurring together with L and with p occurring together with l is greater than that of the recombinant Pl and pL.
 The recombination frequency is more difficult to compute in an F2 cross than a backcross, but the lack of fit between observed and expected numbers of progeny in the above table indicate it is less than 50%.

 The progeny in this case received two dominant alleles linked on one chromosome (referred to as coupling or cis arrangement).
 However, after crossover, some progeny could have received one parental chromosome with a dominant allele for one trait (e.g. Purple) linked to a recessive allele for a second trait (e.g. round) with the opposite being true for the other parental chromosome (e.g. red and Long).
 This is referred to as repulsion or a trans arrangement.
 The phenotype here would still be purple and long but a test cross of this individual with the recessive parent would produce progeny with much greater proportion of the two crossover phenotypes.
 While such a problem may not seem likely from this example, unfavourable repulsion linkages do appear when breeding for disease resistance in some crops.

 The two possible arrangements, cis and trans, of alleles in a double heterozygote are referred to as gametic phases, and phasing is the process of determining which of the two is present in a given individual.

 When two genes are located on the same chromosome, the chance of a crossover producing recombination between the genes is related to the distance between the two genes.
 Thus, the use of recombination frequencies has been used to develop linkage maps or genetic maps.

-However, it is important to note that recombination frequency tends to underestimate the distance between two linked genes.
+However, recombination frequency tends to underestimate the distance between two linked genes.
 This is because as the two genes are located farther apart, the chance of double or even number of crossovers between them also increases.
 Double or even number of crossovers between the two genes results in them being cosegregated to the same gamete, yielding a parental progeny instead of the expected recombinant progeny.
 As mentioned above, the Kosambi and Haldane transformations attempt to correct for multiple crossovers.